DIPLOMA IN COMPUTER ENGINEERING (S53, DCPE)

 the Team members were DCPE year 3 students, Lum Yi Ren Johannsen, Liu Cong, Tan Yu Yang and Tan Yao Long.

-promotes conservation of resources through the recycling of water.
+and promotes conservation of resources through the recycling of water.
 The IoT system allows for intelligent optimisation of the environmental parameters for optimal growth rate.
-The temperature, humidity, and carbon dioxide levels are monitored
+The temperature, humidity, and carbon dioxide levels

-in real-time, via environmental sensors, to maintain optimal growth conditions for the vegetables.
-This helps reduce maintenance of the system as the built-in IoT Controller processes the data to automatically control lighting and watering, and reduce
+are monitored in real-time, via environmental sensors, to maintain optimal growth conditions for the vegetables.
+This helps reduce maintenance of the system as the built-in IoT Controller processes the data to automatically control lighting and

 Compared to traditional agricultural methods, the vertical farming implementation can save more than 90 percent land area needed, while harvesting 80 percent more per unit area.
 Furthermore, with the water recycling design, the system is able to achieve